This is my second blog post to the Canvas Community, but I'm going to stick with my tl;dr format.

 Simply put, I did this to allow our developers to more easily read the code from within Canvas.
 There really isn't anything more to it.

-A userscript the "replaces" the HTML Editor with an Ace Editor (https://ace.c9.io/).
+A userscript the "replaces" the HTML Editor with an Ace Editor (https://ace.c9.io/) and utilizes JS-Beautify to "beautify" the HTML in the editor.
 So, without further ado, the Q&A:

 Q: What does this userscript do?